-A food service operation or retail food establishment without facilities specified under rule 3717-1-04.5 of the Administrative Code and rule 3717-1-04.6 of the Administrative Code for cleaning and sanitizing kitchenware and tableware shall provide only single-use kitchenware, single-service articles, and single-use articles for use by food employees and single-service articles for use by consumers.
+A food service operation or retail food establishment without facilities specified under rule 3717-1-04.5 of the Administrative Code and rule 3717-1-04.6 of the Administrative Code for cleaning and sanitizing kitchenware and tableware may only provide single-use kitchenware, single-service articles, and single-use articles for use by food employees and single-service articles for use by consumers.

-- (S) Single-service articles and single-use articles use limitation. - (1) Single-service articles and single-use articles may not be reused. - (2) The bulk milk container dispensing tube shall be cut on the diagonal leaving no more than one inch protruding from the chilled dispensing head. - (T) Shells use limitation.
+- (S) Single-service articles and single-use articles use limitations. - (1) Single-service articles and single-use articles are not to be reused. - (2) The bulk milk container dispensing tube is to be cut on the diagonal leaving no more than one inch protruding from the chilled dispensing head. - (T) Shells use limitation.

-Mollusk and crustacea shells may not be used more than once as serving containers.
+Mollusk and crustacea shells are not to be used more than once as serving containers.